 I want to remove that thought from everyone’s mind.

 The Har-Ki-Dun trek with Ruinsara is one of the best complete treks that I’ve seen.
 It has terrific ancient culture, mountain views, forests, grasslands, meadows, rivers, streams and even an alpine lake.
-The trek is not difficult on the legs which makes it just the right adventure for the summer.
+This trail is not difficult on the legs which makes it just the right adventure especially when compared to other summer treks.

 If you notice I am constantly tagging Ruinsara along with Har-Ki-Dun.
 There is a reason for it.